zachgrayio/nest-kotlin/README.md

 ### Build Process

-The project can be built and run with `npm start` and `npm start:prod` similar to the other starter repos.
+The project can be built and run with `npm start` and `npm run start:prod` similar to the other starter repos.
 Kotlin is compiled to JS via Gradle and the included Gradle wrapper.
 KotlinJS configuration can be seen in `build.gradle`.
 The NPM scripts which define the build process can be viewed in `package.json`

 #### Steps